 USS DONALD COOK is the 25th ship in the Navy's ARLEIGH BURKE - class of Guided Missile Destroyers and the first ship in the Navy named after US Marine Corps Colonel Donald Cook.
+In February 2014, the DONALD COOK shifted her homeport from Norfolk, Va., to Rota, Spain.

 |General Characteristics:||Keel Laid: July 7, 1996|